Young carers

 • how you feel about yourself

-If you are taking on any of these roles, and you feel that you are a young carer, contact us and we will help you.
+If you are taking on any of these roles, and you feel that you are a young carer, please get in touch with WCD Young Carers (external website).